INCATools/pandasaurus_cxg/docs/introduction.rst

     gg.enrich_rdf_graph()
     gg.save_rdf_graph(file_name="kidney_new", _format="ttl")

-More examples and detailed explanation can be found in jupyter notebook given in [Snippets](#Snippets)
+More examples and detailed explanation can be found in jupyter notebook given in `Snippets <#snippets>`_.

 Snippets
 =========